 Our products are marketed in a number of countries around the world.
-For the year ended March 31, 2017, approximately 28% of our net sales were from sales to foreign customers.
+For the year ended March 31, 2018, approximately 23% of our net sales were from sales to foreign customers.
 As a result, we are subject to a number of risks which include, but are not limited to:

-- the burden of complying with a wide variety of national and local laws; - potentially longer payment cycles for foreign sales; - restrictions (government and otherwise) on the movement of cash;

-- the absence in some jurisdictions of effective laws protecting our intellectual and proprietary property rights, or of enforcement of such laws where they do exist; - changes in government regulations, both domestic and foreign; - global economic and political conditions and related risks, including acts of terrorism; and - fluctuations in foreign currency exchange rates.
+- the burden of complying with a wide variety of national and local laws; - potentially longer payment cycles for foreign sales; - restrictions (government and otherwise) on the movement of cash; - the absence in some jurisdictions of effective laws protecting our intellectual and proprietary property rights, or of enforcement of such laws where they do exist; - changes in government regulations, both domestic and foreign, including changes in trade tariffs; - global economic and political conditions and related risks, including acts of terrorism; and - fluctuations in foreign currency exchange rates.